Francesco Simonazzi: 2021

 The following year, Simonazzi once again raced in the Italian F4 Championship.
 He remained with BVM and scored 28 points, having competed in merely four of the seven rounds, which left him 14th at season's end.

-He also made an appearance in the F2000 Italian Formula Trophy during 2021, scoring his first two victories in car racing.
+Simonazzi also made an appearance in the F2000 Italian Formula Trophy during 2021, scoring his first two victories in car racing.

 Euroformula Open

 2021

 In 2021, Simonazzi spearheaded BVM's return to the Euroformula Open Championship, racing in the final two rounds at Monza and Barcelona.
 With the former event yielding a triple of points finishes, Simonazzi was classified 18th in the standings.

 2022

 Simonazzi racing in the 2022 Euroformula Open at the Red Bull Ring.

-He returned to the series for the 2022 season, being the sole driver for BVM Racing once more.
-Despite low grid numbers, the Italian struggled in the opening rounds, having to wait until the middle of the season for his first podium, which he scored at the Hungaroring.
+Simonazzi returned to the series for the 2022 season, being the sole driver for BVM Racing once more.
+Despite low grid numbers, he struggled in the opening rounds, having to wait until the middle of the season for his first podium, which he scored at the Hungaroring.
 The biggest success of his season would follow just two rounds later, as, after finishing second in Race 2, Simonazzi scored his first win in the category at the Red Bull Ring, inheriting victory after original race winner Vladislav Lomko was awarded a five-second penalty for colliding with Frederick Lubin.
-A less successful weekend in Monza followed, which included Simonazzi causing a collision with Christian Mansell, which sent the Australian's car flipping upside down, before Simonazzi capped off his season by taking second place in Race 1 at Barcelona.
-This result meant that the Italian finished sixth in the standings, being the second-lowest full-time competitor in the standings, only ahead of Alex García.
+A less successful weekend in Monza followed, which included Simonazzi causing a collision with Christian Mansell, which sent the latters car flipping upside down, before Simonazzi capped off his season by taking second place in Race 1 at Barcelona.
+This result meant that Simonazzi finished sixth in the standings, being the second-lowest full-time competitor in the standings, only ahead of Alex García.